Halloumi

 Due to trademark law, for a cheese to be called "halloumi" in the U.S. or the European Union, it must be produced in Cyprus.
-The global halloumi market is approximately US$500 million in sales per year and the UK is the largest importer.
-Halloumi accounts for 13.4% of exports from the Republic of Cyprus and Northern Cyprus.
+The global halloumi market is approximately US$500 million in sales per year; the UK is the largest importer.
+It is also imported by countries in Africa, the Middle East, Asia Pacific, and East Asia.
+Halloumi accounts for 13.4% of exports from the Republic of Cyprus.

-Although legend attributes the origin of halloumi to Cyprus, it is unclear if it was first produced there; records of it on the island date to around 1554.

 Etymology

-The English name halloumi is derived from Modern χαλλούμι /el/, khalloúmi, from Cypriot Maronite Arabic xallúm, ultimately from Egyptian حلوم ḥallūm /ar/.
+The English name halloumi is derived from Modern χαλλούμι /el/, khalloúmi, from Cypriot Maronite Arabic xallúm, which ultimately borrowed the word from Egyptian Arabic /ar/.
 The Egyptian Arabic word is itself a loanword from Coptic halōm (Sahidic) and alōm (Bohairic), and was used for cheese eaten in medieval Egypt.
-The name of the cheese likely goes back to the Demotic word ḥlm attested in manuscripts and ostraca from 2nd-century Roman Egypt.
+The name of it likely goes back to the Demotic word ḥlm attested in manuscripts and ostraca from 2nd-century Roman Egypt.

 The Cypriot Turkish name hellim derives from this source, as does the name of the different modern Egyptian cheese hâlûmi.